FireChickenProductivity/Notes/README.md

 `user.chicken_notes_display_by_name` takes the name of the note as an argument and displays the full note.

 # Settings
-`user.'chicken_notes_max_line_length` is the maximum number of characters to display on a line.
+`user.chicken_notes_max_line_length` is the maximum number of characters to display on a line.
 Make this 0 for no limit.

 `user.chicken_notes_page_size` is the number of lines to show on each page.
 Make this 0 for no limit.